SumoLogic/sumologic-content/Amazon_Web_Services/RDS/Log-Collection/README.md

 # RDS Log Ingestion Script (UNTESTED/BETA/WORK IN PROGRESS)

-**Disclaimer**: This script is still being tested, and it has not been implemented in a live environment yet.
-It needs testing, so please contact Dan Reichert for any issues you come across!
+**Disclaimer**: This script is still being tested, and it is community supported.

 RDS collects different logs depending on the database engine.
 They include different ones such as error, slow query, general, audit, and trace logs depending on the engine.
 These are for the most part the standard vendor logs these database engines typically have outside of RDS as well, so prebuilt Sumo content should work typically.